yuri-schmaltz/Wan2GP/README.md

 ```

 You will find prebuilt Loras on https://civitai.com/ or you will be able to build them with tools such as kohya or onetrainer.

+### CausVid Lora

+Wan CausVid is a distilled Wan model that can generate nice looking videos in only 4 to 12 steps.
+Also as a distilled model it doesnt require CFG and is two times faster for the same number of steps.
+The great thing is that Kijai (Kudos to him !) has created a CausVid Lora that can be combined with any existing Wan t2v model 14B like Wan Vace 14B to accelerate other models too.
+It is possible it works also with Wan i2v models.

+Instructions:
+1) Download first the Lora: https://huggingface.co/Kijai/WanVideo_comfy/blob/main/Wan21_CausVid_14B_T2V_lora_rank32.safetensors
+2) Choose a Wan t2v model (for instance Wan 2.1 text2video 13B or Vace 13B )
+3) Turn on the Advanced Mode by checking the corresponding checkbox
+4) In the Advanced Generation Tab: select Guidance Scale =1, Shift Scale = 7
+5) In the Advanced Lora Tab : Select the CausVid Lora (click the Refresh button at the top if you dont see it), and enter 0.3 as Lora multiplier
+6) Now select a 12 steps generation and Click Generate

+You can reduce the number of steps to as low as 4 but you will need to increase progressively at the same time the Lora muliplier up to 1.
+Please note the lower the number of steps the lower the quality (especially the motion).

+You can combine the CausVid Lora and other Loras (just follow the instructions above)

 ### Macros (basic)
 In *Advanced Mode*, you can starts prompt lines with a "!" , for instance:\